Blog Episode 21 - Communication: Activating Your Prayer Shield

 Setting Clear Expectations

+Confidentiality is the foundation, not a formality.
+Trust develops gradually.
+Your intercessors' ongoing discretion demonstrates maturity to handle sensitive matters responsibly.
+Guarding what's shared conveys honor.
 On my personal prayer shield, my intercessors don't know who the others are.
-They simply receive updates, pray as led, and send any prophetic insights back to me when the Lord leads them to do so.
+They receive updates, pray as led, and send any prophetic insights back to me when the Lord prompts them.
 I blind-copy my updates so intercessors don't see each other's information.
 Some groups thrive in open camaraderie, but others, especially when high-profile leaders are involved, function best in quiet unity.
 It keeps the focus on prayer, not on personalities.

-So make sure your intercessors know that their insights are welcome.
-Not just tolerated.
-Welcome.
-When someone on your shield says, "I had a dream about your situation," or "The Lord put this scripture on my heart for you," receive that.
-Steward it.
-That's the prayer shield functioning exactly as God intended.
 I've served on prayer shields where I shared what I sensed in prayer and never heard a word back.
 Not even a quick acknowledgment.
-After a while, you start to wonder — did my email land in their spam folder?
+After a while, you start to wonder: did my email land in their spam folder?
 When feedback disappears into silence, it's hard to stay motivated.

 Keeping Your Shield Alive